lzhengning/human10/docs/index.md

 ## Referencing the Dataset
-Here are the Bibtex snippets for citing Human10 in your work.
+Here are the Bibtex snippets for citing Human10 and our [paper](https://drive.google.com/open?id=1A1k_89MV1l0tYyL8k9FD5xLE333bRY3N) in your work.

 ```
 @InProceedings{Cao_2018_ECCV,